aaron777collins/MinecraftDatapackLanguage/docs/_docs/python-bindings.md

 ### Variables and Control Flow

-The Python API supports all the advanced features of the JavaScript-style MDL language including the explicit scope system:
+The bindings support all the advanced features of the MDL language including the explicit scope system:

 ```python
 from minecraft_datapack_language import Pack